 The 230 councils that did not employ a private company together issued 36,032 – an average of 157 per authority.

-(Two councils had started a contract with a private company, but had not yet issued any fines, so these were discounted from the sample).
+(Two councils had signed a contract with a private company, but the company had not not yet started to issue fines, so these were discounted from the sample).

 This means people are nearly 19 times more likely to be fined if they live in an area that employs a private company, than if their local authority uses public officers.

 Another significant shift has been the rise of different private companies offering a fining ‘service’.
 Originally there was only one company (Xfor, purchased by Kingdom Security).
 Now there are currently five companies.
 Kingdom Security remains the largest (with 140k fines in 39 councils), but others are now also working in the area: 3GS issued 34.9k fines in 11 authorities, NSL issued 16k fines in 7 councils, EH Commercial Services (set up by East Hampshire Council) issued 3921 fines in 4 councils, and District Enforcement issued 2213 fines in 2 councils.
 A new operator in the area in 2019 is Local Authority Support Ltd, which appears to be connected with Kingdom Security.

 The conduct of private litter police

 There have long been complaints about the conduct of private litter police, including allegations of wardens hiding in bushes, intimidating people, hiding their badges or wearing civilian jackets, or punishing people for minor or non-offences.
 Former officers said that they were set daily targets, and were offered bonuses once they passed this daily target.
 A Panorama programme in May 2017 (in which the Manifesto Club participated) obtained evidence from an undercover journalist, which showed that Kingdom did indeed pay its officers what is in effect a bonus.
 Other undercover film included officers boasting that they handed out tickets ‘like smarties’, or that they had earned nearly £1000 bonus in one month.